 A Master's Degree Designed For Current Mathematics Teachers

-The program can be completed in two years and is delivered mostly online (see Course of Study tab for additional details).
+The program can be completed in two years and is delivered fully online.
 This master's degree will:

 - Prepare you as a secondary mathematics teacher who is prepared for the standards and curricular reforms of the next decade.

 - Develop your teaching practice with a focus on problem-solving, cooperative learning groups, and alternative means of assessment.

 - Integrate you into a regional network of educators committed to the improvement of mathematics education that builds lasting partnerships between secondary school teachers, administrators, community college faculty, university faculty, and state education administrators.

 Teach Dual Enrollment & College-Level Math